dragonwow777/DragonBags/README.md

 **Things that likely will not be implemented:**

+One of the purposes of taking on this project was to implement some of the features on this list...

+Added Alts and banks!

 * [cite_start]**Anything else than the existing "all-in-one" views:** The addon was built and optimized around this concept. [cite: 10, 11]
 * [cite_start]**Anything that requires scanning item tooltips:** This is CPU-intensive and would raise the complexity of the addon significantly. [cite: 12, 13] [cite_start]This includes detecting bind status, known/unknown recipes, or class restrictions. [cite: 14, 15]
 * [cite_start]**Guild Bank:** To avoid messing up a guild's manual organization, guild bank support will not be implemented. [cite: 16, 17, 18, 19]